serrvius/markuptestins/README.md

 |   removeConvertedTag  |   -r  |   `false`   | `false` `true`  | Remove converted tag of previously converted files  for process repeated  |
 |   makeCopy    |   -c  |   `true`  |   `false` `true`  | Create copy of converted file on google drive in `destination_folder_name` specified in config file  |

+ Example call task with parameters: `gdrive:processing -r true -c false`

+#### How enable plugin
+After installing the plugin and enable the module to be accessed from application follow to  `g_doc_prepare` link where you have 2 buttons: `Get auth code` and `Set token` (__These buttons are active until the token set__).
+All you need must press the `Get auth code` then you will be redirected Google login page where the plugin will have to confirm access to your files on Google Drive.
+After this you will receive a Auth Code which need to be copied and pasted into the field `Generate auth code` the page where the buttons and press the `Set token`.